Instructional Systems Design Technology (ISDT)

 Students apply instructional design theories to the development, analysis, evaluation, and assessment of various digital instructional designs.

 ISDT 7350.
-Issues in Instructional Technology.
+Contemporary Issues in Learning & Technology.
 3 Hours.

 Prerequisite: Admission into the Ed.D.
 Instructional Technology program.